Contract Should Be Renegotiated

 Fourth, it is the fiduciary responsibility of our elected officials to consider new material information.
 Since the November 6th, 2010 closed-door agreement, CalPERS communicated that Pleasanton's contribution costs will grow substantially over the next few years.
 On top of this, CalPERS communicated further rate increases due to its planned reduction of investment returns assumption.
 This has not been accommodated for with the current tentative agreement.

 Lastly, this contract was discussed and agreed upon behind closed doors and well before the public had the opportunity to provide input.
-This action is quite dissimilar to how many cities operate.
+This action is quite dissimilar to what many cities operate.
 Cities like Santa Cruz first gather input from citizens and then enter into labor negotiations.
-The mayor and several City Council members stated the need to negotiate in good faith with the union and therefore are bound by this tentative agreement.
+The Mayor and several Council Members stated the need to negotiate in good faith with the union and therefore are bound by this tentative agreement.
 Where is the good faith with regards to citizens?
-How can the City Council bind the city to a decision outcome that admittedly excluded public input early in the process?
+How can the Council bind the city to a decision outcome that admittedly excluded public input early in the process?

-The following omission is quite telling: The current proposal does not contain a two-tier pension element that so many other cities have already implemented.
-A two-tier pension would not cost current employees anything but would allow Pleasanton to begin to control long-term pension costs.
-And yet the City Council doesn't feel it is right to send the contract back for re-negotiation.
+The following omission is quite telling: the current proposal does not contain a two-tier pension element that so many other cities have already implemented.
+A two-tier pension would not cost current employees anything, but would allow Pleasanton to begin to control long-term pension costs.
+And yet the Council doesn't feel it is right to send the contract back for re-negotiation.
 To date, absolutely no contract changes have been made due to public input.

 Unfortunately, it appears that this contract will be approved as is.
 Pleasanton residents deserve and should have had a better outcome that balances the needs and sacrifices of both employees and citizens.
 Most everyone, including the Mayor and City Council, acknowledge that we have a serious issue that needs to be addressed.
 It should start now in a meaningful way with this current contract.

 If you were a member and logged in you could track comments from this story.